mkilgore/protura/README.md

     make disk

-Generate a VirtualBox VDI image from the disk image
+If necessary, generate VDI and VHD images from the disk image

-    make vbox
+    make disk-other

 Note that the build is setup to be very convient for those with nothing already setup, however for development it may be nicer to install the i686-protura